Looking for the best affordable camera for landscape photography?!

 On the other side, mirrorless cameras have built-in stabilization, plus lens stabilization which makes it a good bonus.

 Other aspects are the sound, battery life, and shoot speed.
-While mirrorless cameras are quieter (which is a good feature for wildlife photographers) DSLR cameras have a longer battery life, which may be of great importance if you are planning to photograph in remote places, or even spend one night away.
+While mirrorless cameras are quieter (which is a good feature for wildlife photographers) DSLR cameras have a longer battery life, which is important when going to remote places or spending one night away.

 The Nikon D3500, described as the best DSLR camera under $1000, is a good example of a camera with a long-lasting battery.